htsenyasa/DRL-AlgoTrade/README.md

 To generate both of them simultaneously, you may use mainMultiprocess.py

 Code also requires internet connection to download stock data from yahoo finance.

+Disclaimer: tf_DataAugmentation.py is outsource code, I do not own it.